 They are even doing live stage productions of the work on tour!
 Support their work here – https://giftshop.saintmotel.com/collections/music

-They’re tentatively planning to hop into a music festival and then live shows at their normal venue The Roxy Theatre in West Hollywood beginning in September of 2021.
+As of this publication, they’re tentatively planning to hop into a music festival and then live shows at their normal venue The Roxy Theatre in West Hollywood beginning in September of 2021.

 They also had some European dates to add to that for supporting their new studio album, but they have to wait and see on those.
 These tour dates mark Saint Motel’s first live shows since their sold-out U.S. tour wrapped in March of 2020 – right before the pandemic.